SAP BW4HANA Pillar

 SAP BW/4HANA

 SAP BW/4HANA is SAP's next-generation data warehouse solution, designed to leverage the advanced capabilities of SAP HANA.
 It represents a significant evolution from its predecessor, SAP Business Warehouse (SAP BW), offering enhanced performance, streamlined data management, and a simplified user experience.
+It is particularly relevant for BI consultants, data warehouse architects, and SAP administrators managing enterprise analytics environments.

 Table of Contents